astreum/whitepaper/README.md

 To build a better crypto experience by providing solid standards for tokens, oracles, governance and insurance.

-Currency stability through pricing mechanisms and a reserve system.
+Currency stability through price and cost mechanisms for the `Solar`.

+Accomodate external value through a native reserve system.

-Viable backbone to web 3 services by offering combined value, storage and compute in a single blockchain.
+Viable backbone to web 3 services by offering combined value, storage and compute on a single blockchain priced in a single currency.

 ### About

 Astreuos is an account based blockchain with scripting capabilities and protocols for distributed file and distributed compute.

-The blockchain keeps track of an account's details such as the balance, number of transactions and storage.
+The blockchain maintains a state of all the accounts keeping track of an account's details such as the balance, number of transactions and storage.

-The standard unit of value is an `Astre` while the smallest unit is a `quark`.
+The account balance is in the native standard unit of value which is an `Astre` while the smallest unit of value is a `quark`.

 Value magnitudes are:-
 - 10^24: yottaquark / astre (AST)